 Through running with Ultra Ladies you will come to know "You are braver than you believe, stronger than you seem, and smarter than you think".

-I was in emotionally and physically abusive relationships growing up.
-I had low self-esteem, anxiety, depression and suicidal thoughts.
-My father died when I was 17 and he was the best male role model in my life.
+he was the best male role model in my life.
 After that, all the guys I dated were pretty much a-holes.
 I started using drugs and alcohol at an early age to hide my feelings from being molested.
 I would get so drunk I would end up passing out.
 I didn't do hard drugs very often; it was mostly weed and occasionally meth, coke, mushrooms or acid.
 I preferred to get drunk.

 I moved away when I was 21 and was in a toxic relationship for four years.
 I was mentally abused on a daily basis and I developed really bad OCD.
 I found a way out and started dating someone who was not abusive but was still fucked up; he was a drug addict.
 I too became drug addicted and found my love of meth.
 It fueled my eating disorder and made me really skinny.
 My friends and I would have contests to see how skinny we could get in a week and go without food and live on Pepsi.
 We would go out dancing all night.
 Don't get me wrong, I loved this time in my life hanging out at the Goth clubs.
 When I walked into a club I owned the place.
 I was that girl who got the club dancing.
 I owned the stage and that was where my crew and I danced.
 We were the ones everyone wanted to be like.
 We were the cool kids.
 The DJ played the music I requested and the club owners let me in for free.
 Me wait in line?
 Hell no!
 I was living in the fast lane.
 It was just a matter of time before I crashed.
 People always do.

 Getting arrested and going to jail was my crash and burn.
 Attempting suicide was going to be my way out of this fucked up life I created for myself.